MLSTRM/xiii-save-manager/README.md

 - [x] Organize save files and sort by chapter and file names
 - [ ] Profile, allowing you to switch between different sets of saves (e.g. Any% and All Misions)
+  - You can currently do this by manually renaming folders inside `ff13-saves` folder. `default` will be used by this program.

 ## Install